CyanSalt/module-federation-plugin/README.md

 ## Additional Features

+In addition to the module federation itself, this plugin also provides the `additionalFeatures` option to support some additional features.

 ### No Additional Chunks

 An `asyncChunkMode` option can be passed to the plugin to specify the default chunk mode of remote modules.